mindcruzer/bkn-reader/README.md

 This is a small application I made back in the day that pulls data out of .bkn files produced by Varian Cary WinUV software, and serializes it to JSON.

-Why?
-I'm not really sure.
-I was bored I guess.

-It's kind of... ahem... messy, but, it works, so that's something.
+I made this because I'm lazy and I wanted to see if I could generate some kinetics graphs automatically.

 #### Prereqs